Unlimity/Stinson/README.md

 This module includes extended version of presenter and state with support of Android lifecycle and `Parcelable` interface.
 Also, this module contains prepared classes for `AppCompatActivity`, `Activity` and both `Fragment` classes, from support library and normal SDK.
-With help of these classes, you can concentrate on writing logic, as all binding between activities and presenters are already implemented.
+With help of these classes you can concentrate on writing logic, as all binding between activities and presenters is already implemented.

 # Setup